getodk/docs/collect-settings.rst

 After you finish generating the QR code, you can transfer it to your device and then import it by clicking on :guilabel:`Select Code from SD Card`  option.

-Following is the list of all keys and the values they can take:
+Following is the list of all keys and the set of values they can take:

 .. code-block:: javascript